wildfly/quickstart/README.md

 <a id="buildanddeploy"></a>
 ### Build and Deploy the Quickstarts

-Review the README file in the root folder of the quickstart for specific details on how to build and run the example.
-In most cases you do the following:

-1. The command used to build the quickstart depends on the individual quickstart, the server version, and how you configured Maven.
-    * If you are running JBoss Enterprise Application Platform 6 and did not configure the Maven user settings described in [Configure Maven for JBoss Enterprise Application Platform 6](#eap6mavenconfig) above, you need to specify command line arguments.
-    * If you are running JBoss AS 7, it uses community artifacts available in the Maven central repository, so command line arguments are not usually required.
-2. See the README file in each individual quickstart folder for specific details and information on how to run and access the example.
+See the README file in each individual quickstart folder for specific details and information on how to run and access the example.

 #### Build the Quickstart Archive